NGPixel/core/README.md

-# sergio
+# Requarks Core
-A modern UX framework for web applications
+Shared classes, libraries and assets used in Requarks applications